Support

 The Interference Monitor, Automatic Signal Recognition, the full Direction Finder, wideband HackRF scanning and HackRF multi-signal workflows require FORSYTE Plus and compatible hardware.
 Lite is bought on forsyte.app and activated in the app with your licence key; the app itself is a free download on Google Play.

-Buy Lite →FORSYTE Plus unlocks the operator tier, for users moving beyond a basic RTL-SDR receiver to HackRF-class hardware:
+Buy Lite →FORSYTE Plus unlocks the advanced tier, for users moving beyond a basic RTL-SDR receiver to HackRF-class hardware:

 - Wideband HackRF scanning and wider multi-signal detection.